ShashankRapolu07/SARCathon-AI-With-AutoTranslate/README.md

 > **NOTE:** Until the hackathon deadline, we are giving you the APIs for quicker setup and ease of access.
 These are temporary and will be removed post-hoc.

+> **NOTE:** To use Multi-Lingual feature, you must generate your own Google Cloud Translation API key.
+Otherwise, this application doesn't work.

 ## FAQ Matching Process (Step-by-Step)
 The FAQ matching process ensures users receive relevant answers quickly.
 Here's how it works, step-by-step: